bolt/docs/source/internals/task-scheduler.md

 ./app/nut cron --run=cron.Hourly
 ```

-The parameter passed to `--run` can be any of:
+The parameter passed to `--run` can be any of the following:

   - cron.Hourly
   - cron.Daily